albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Find the departure airport: Click into the map and zoom to the French Alps.
 You can use the following functions to navigate:

--  The map overlay on the right.
+-  The map overlay on the right (:ref:`overlays-map`).
--  The mouse (click and drag) to move and the mouse wheel to zoom.
+-  The mouse (click and drag) to move and the mouse wheel to zoom (:ref:`mouse-clicks-legend`).
 -  The cursor keys to move and the keys ``+`` and ``-`` for zooming in and out (click into the map window or press ``F2`` to activate it before using the keys).
+   See :ref:`key-commands-legend` about keyboard navigation.

 Use the back |Back| and forward |Forward| buttons to jump in the position history like in a web browser.